 Sunshine Coast Travel Guide

-One of Queensland's premier holiday destinations, just north of Brisbane, the Sunshine Coast runs from Caloundra to Cooloola, the gateway to the World Heritage listed site of Fraser Island.
+One of Queensland's premier holiday destinations, just north of Brisbane, the Sunshine Coast runs from Caloundra to Cooloola, the gateway to the UNESCO-listed site of Fraser Island.
 A thriving city life is juxtaposed by the wildness of the coast and nearby Blackall Mountain Range and Noosa Hinterland, providing all kinds of holiday opportunities for visitors.

 With an average of 300 days of sunshine a year it's no mystery how the coastline got its name, or why it is a favourite holiday destination for visitors of all persuasions.
 This region is home to more national parks than any other area of Queensland, as well as numerous world-class golf courses, rewarding fishing opportunities on the reefs at Mooloolaba, and over 62 miles (100km) of sugary white beaches to laze upon, where travellers can soak up all that glorious sunshine.
 The surf along this stretch of coastline is good too, with Noosa National park offering clean waves and a very nice right hand point break at the Alexandra Headland.